-Like Adobe's data breach, organisations are still neglecting to raise awareness for effective organisation-wide password security.
+Like eBay's data breach, organisations are still neglecting to raise awareness for effective organisation-wide password security.
 By neglecting password security, these organisations are putting their own data at risk.
 Using weak passwords is one of the most common information security mistakes your employees can make; so to help prevent your organisation from falling victim to a serious data breach, we're taking a look at how to improve organisation-wide password security.

 What Makes a Good Password?

 Passwords provide the first line of defence against the unauthorised access of your sensitive information and applications.
 Whilst no password could ever be deemed 'uncrackable', there are a few basic tenets of password security that can help ensure your passwords are difficult to crack.A secure password:

 Is a minimum of 8-characters long.
 The longer a password, the harder it is for malicious attackers to successfully guess.
 8-characters should serve as an absolute minimum, and 12-characters or more should be encouraged.

 Contains no personal or easily identifiable information.
 This rules out passwords containing names, birthdays, places and workplace information.
 All of this information can be easily guessed or researched.

 Contains no complete dictionary words.
 As a general rule, it's good practice to avoid using any whole words within your password.
 These words can sometimes be guessed by brute force attacks, even if they're supplemented by random characters.

 Contains characters from four different categories.
 Secure passwords will include a combination of uppercase letters, lowercase letters, numbers and keyboard symbols (like ~#@).

 - Is never reused.
 Passwords should be unique to a single application.
 If you reuse passwords across multiple apps, attackers need only guess a single password to gain access to a wealth of critical infrastructure and information.